-The boys, Aiden, Jude and Lyncoln, have requirements.
-As board members of the Texas Husky Sibe Tribe, they mean biz ness.
-My dogs contribute to many of the smiles and laughs that permeate the house and they often take their clown show on the road; creating happiness everywhere they go.
-However, they are very aware that they own their hooman and that their wishes are received as commanded demands.
+The boys, Aiden, Jude, and Lyncoln, have requirements.
+As board members of the Texas Husky Sibe Tribe, they mean biz-ness.
+My dogs contribute to many of the smiles and laughs that permeate the house, and they often take their clown show on the road, creating happiness everywhere they go.
+However, they are very aware that they own their hooman and that their wishes are received as commands.

 So, keeping up with their expectations will be a priority.
 Enter MUTTS Canine Cantina.
 Facebook popped up a notice in my feed about this interesting little find located in the Clearkfork development in Fort Worth.
 Today, I drove the 40 miles for lunch and to check out their digs.
 Please keep this to yourself…the boys don’t know that I left them at home to socialize with other mutt butts.

 Sectioned off with see through wire fencing, there are three primary areas: large dogs, small dogs, and hooman management (aka Cantina).
 Your pups can hang off-leash while you enjoy brunch with mimosas or a beer and burger.
 True confession: I had the mimosa with my burger.
 BOOM!